 Skilled characters are competent.

-They are able to accomplish non-risky tasks commensurate with their skill level under safe and relaxed conditions, without any roll needed.
+- They are able to accomplish standard tasks commensurate with their skill level under safe and relaxed conditions, without any roll needed.

-When actions are risky, or when conditions are stressed, dangerous, or pressured, the GM may call for the player to roll dice to make a skill check to see roughly how well that task goes.
+When the potential consequences of both success and failure are interesting, or when conditions are stressed, risky, or pressured, the GM may call for the player to roll dice to make a skill check to see roughly how well that task goes.

 Skill Check Procedure

 Declare Intent:One active player declares an intended action with an intended approach to this action.
 Examples:

 - "I want to jump off the ground all the way to the moon."